forfudan/MojoMiji/src/docs/move/examples.md

 See, a huge performance gain!
 The Mojo code is more than ***50 times*** faster than the Python code.
 What we did is just copying-pasting from the Python code and making small modifications, but we gained a performance comparable to C.

-::: tip naming convention of Mojo type
+::: tip Naming convention of Mojo type

 In Python, types and classes are usually named with CamelCase.
 But there are some exceptions: primitive types like `int`, `float`, `str`, etc, are name with lowercase.
 For consistency, Mojo uses CamelCase for all types and classes.
 So `int` in Python is `Int` in Mojo, `float` is `Float64`, `str` is `String`, etc.